gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	strengthening or fading of fresh relational recovery pressure against the stabilized independent mainline
+-	persistence or pushback of the emerging lower-order relation after stabilized independence

 This will let the triad be tested on:
--	whether the fresh recovery pressure strengthens into a real lower-order relation
+-	whether the re-emerging lower-order relation persists across another slice without premature threshold-nearing promotion
--	whether it fades back into inert stable independence
+-	whether stabilized independence pushes back and reasserts itself
 -	whether train distinctness remains preserved under either renewed relation or defended independence
--	whether coherence can distinguish between meaningful renewed recovery and transient local softening
+-	whether coherence can distinguish between a real relational return and a brief recovery flare